helxplatform/helx-ui/README.md

 ### Local UI with Appstore in Kubernetes

 TODO.
-This isn't supported as of yet Production Appstore doesn't set CORS headers on any requests.
+This isn't supported as of yet.
+Production Appstore doesn't set CORS headers on any requests.
 In order for login/user sessions to work properly, you'd need to run the local UI and external Appstore instance on the same origin to properly share session information.